Teyras/MT/text/chapters/330_containers_implementation.md

 own, it will probably not replace `isolate` in ReCodEx in the near future.
-However, there are ways in which it could complement it -- for example, it could be leveraged to add precise definitions of runtime environments -- in ReCodEx, they all rely on the dilligence of administrators to function correctly.
+However, there are ways in which it could complement it -- for example, it could be leveraged to add precise definitions of runtime environments -- in ReCodEx, they all rely on the diligence of administrators to function correctly.

 ### Deployment of New Runtime Environments